 That's my belief.

-And yeah, if you just go gluten free, there's so many benefits.
+And yeah, if you just go gluten-free, there's so many benefits.

 Why?

-Because the B twelve will now actually absorb.
+Because the B12 will now actually absorb.

-No wheat, wheat's in pretty much everything in many variations.
+Wheat's in pretty much everything in many variations.

-So you really have to look at the labels and go completely wheat free.
+So you really have to look at the labels and go completely wheat-free.

-And remember a few years ago, that was all the rage.
+And remember, a few years ago, that was all the rage.

 And really, we were just destroying ourselves.